 When speaking to a mortgage broker, if they mention that they work for a particular bank, you will notice that they will only try to advertise the loan products offered by their employer.

 Professional mortgage brokers will have a list of lenders that they work with – they will match the lender to you, and not the other way around.
 If they don’t have a large pool of lenders to choose from, then you will also have a lesser chance of getting a deal that will really work for you.

 The first thing you should do when trying to find the right broker is see if you feel comfortable with them.
 You will be dealing with this person during all phases of the home loan application process, from pre-approval to settlement and post-settlement.

 Pick someone who is likeable and understands your financial situation completely.
 Interact with them and try to see if they are trustworthy or not, after all you will be disclosing all your financial details to them soon enough.

 Referrals from trusted sources like relatives and friends can be helpful here, so ask around.

 It is obvious that a mortgage broker needs to be educated, trained and have their license in order to practice.
 Do not hesitate to ask them about their background because they will be handling the process that will get your dream fulfilled or delayed.

-Make sure that your broker is a member of the MFAA (Mortgage and Finance Association of Australia) and has a credit license.
+Make sure that your broker is a member of the MFAA (Mortgage and Finance Association of Australia) or Finance Brokers Association of Australia (FBAA) and has a credit license.